Table of contents

 Bring users back into the buying journey by providing ‘recommended related’ items for those who have exited the basket without purchasing

 Bundles can offer attractive offers for customers who are looking for better value (e.g. reduced P&P, discount on buying in bulk) or convenience.
-Not only can this encourage customers to spend more when they shop, it can also help brands who may have standalone items that are not selling as well.
+Not only can this encourage customers to spend more when they shop, but it can also help brands that may have standalone items that are not selling as well.

 Here are a few strategies to use bundles to increase RPV: